Edit

 Running an independent research group in academia.

-Lab-based or computational roles in (bio)pharma for therapeutic development, target identification, or toxicology, and in R&D for new product prototypes in other types of companies.
+Performing lab-based or computational research in (bio)pharmaceutical for therapeutic development, target identification, or toxicology, as well as in R&D for developing new product prototypes in other types of companies.

 Sales, marketing, product support

-Using in-depth knowledge of particular technologies and scientific tools to provide expert technical support and training to customers and other stakeholders; or coordinate overarching strategies for specific product portfolios.
+Using in-depth knowledge of particular technologies and scientific tools to provide expert technical support and training to customers and stakeholders, or to coordinate overarching strategies for specific product portfolios.

-Medical affairs roles – such as medical science liaison – act as a bridge between the pharmaceutical industry and health care providers – updating clinicians on the latest scientific and clinical trial data, and getting feedback from clinics on existing products and unmet clinical needs.
+Acting as a bridge between the pharmaceutical industry and healthcare providers, medical affairs roles – such as Medical Science Liaison (MSL) – update clinicians on the latest scientific and clinical trial data while gathering feedback on existing products and unmet clinical needs.

 Market access and health economics